Zondax/fil-parser/actors/v2/README.md

 These tests are designed to ensure that the actor parser accurately handles all releases of both builtin-actors and spec-actors.
 They are configured to automatically fail upon the release of any new builtin-actor version.
 This failure mechanism guides developers to the necessary modifications, thereby eliminating the need for manual verification of the parser with each new Filecoin upgrade.

+### Actor Functionality Tests

+**Test Location:** `actors/tests/{actor_name}_test.go`

+These tests, originally developed for actors version 1 (v1), are designed to validate the functionality of actors by comparing their function outputs against a set of pre-calculated expected values.
+These expected values are stored in the data/actors/{actor_name} directory.

+Each actor undergoes both v1 and v2 tests, and passing both test suites is a mandatory requirement.
+This dual testing approach ensures backward compatibility and adherence to established specifications.

+**Important Note:** The pre-computed data currently stored within data/actors corresponds to network version **V20**.
+If testing against a different network version is required, the `cmd/tracedl` tool provides a mechanism for automatically updating the stored data to the desired network version.
+This ensures that tests are always executed against the correct expected values for the target network version.

+These tests are designed to ensure that the actor parser accurately handles all releases of both builtin-actors and spec-actors.
+They are configured to automatically fail upon the release of any new builtin-actor version.
+This failure mechanism guides developers to the necessary modifications, thereby eliminating the need for manual verification of the parser with each new Filecoin upgrade.

 ## Compatibility

 The `ActorParser` is designed to be backwards compatible and a drop in replacement for ActorsV1.

 ## Misc